e-n-f/if-then-else/if-then-else.md

 operator was taken out of the loop, so decisions had to be made within the computer itself.

-??? trim
-The mental model of operation in these early computers is that in general they would do operation number 1, followed by operation number 2, followed by operation number 3, and so on, until they reached some special instruction that would, in some cases, jump to a different point in the instruction sequence.
+Like their predecessors, these computers generally performed their instructions in a fixed sequence.
+But they also had a few special instructions that would jump ahead or back to a different point in the sequence, either unconditionally or only in some particular circumstance.

 Here, for example, is part of the instruction set from BINAC, one of the first commercially produced computers.
 It had three instructions